What to Do if the DNS Zone Editor Is Missing or Not Working

 The DNS Zone Editor might not work well due to browser glitches, hosting provider errors, or permission issues.
 Executing these steps will help you determine the problem and fix your DNS Zone Editor.

-Make sure you have permission to edit DNS settings before beginning to dive deep.
-Your access to Checking DNS Changes would be restricted if you use shared hosting or have a reseller account, or a managed service.
+Make sure you have permission to edit DNS settings prior to beginning diving deep.
+Your access to Checking DNS Changes would be restricted if you use shared hosting or have a reseller account or managed service.

 Look for account settings or user roles through your host’s chosen control panel, which could be cPanel, Plesk, or any other.
 The absence of DNS management options indicates a need to request DNS access from the hosting provider.